uwDavid/PurpleUltralisk/README.md

 - 👋 Hi, I’m @PurpleUltralisk
 - 👀 I’m interested in all things programming related.
-- 🌱 I’m currently learning Web Development in Node and Golang to find a job.
+- 🌱 I’m currently learning Web Development in Node and Golang.
+--  Check out my Node Snippets and GoWebDev repositories!
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me by sending me comments via GitHub.